Tax Planning for Working Families

 Know Where You’re Going

 Think about what parts of your tax situation will be different in the current year, compared to the prior year, and the following year.
-Some suggested areas to consider are:
+Here are some suggested areas to consider:

-- Childcare expenses – does your employer offer dependent care benefits such as a Dependent Care Flexible Spending Account (FSA)?
-If you are paying for childcare expenses so that you, the parent(s), can work, are you claiming the Child and Dependent Care Credit (more information below)?
+Does your employer offer dependent care benefits such as a Dependent Care Flexible Spending Account (FSA)?
+If you are paying for childcare expenses so that you, the parent(s), can work, are you claiming the Child and Dependent Care Credit?

-- Deductions – a big change for many taxpayers since the passing of the Tax Cuts and Jobs Act in late 2017 is that the standard deduction increased to $12,000 for individuals and $24,000 for married couples filing jointly.
+Should you take the standard deduction or itemize?
+For the tax year 2020, the standard deduction has increased to $12,400 for individuals and $24,800 for married couples filing jointly.
 Some taxpayers will still itemize their deductions and have the potential of claiming deductions for medical expenses (in excess of 7.5% of adjusted gross income (AGI)), state and local taxes (capped at $10,000), mortgage interest, and charitable donations.
 An effective strategy can be “bunching” charitable deductions in certain tax years to exceed the standard deduction and then claiming the standard deduction in the alternate year(s).
 Making use of a donor advised fund can be an efficient way to bunch charitable deductions.
-For more information on the new tax law’s impact on charitable donations, read How the New Tax Law Impacts Charitable Intent.

 Tax Credits for Working Families